adamstaff/turntable/README.md

 K1+K2: toggle loop
 K1+E3: waveform zoom

-See the params menu for fun stuff like changing the player and record rpm.
-Get your ‘slowlene’ on 28!
+See the params menu for lots of fun stuff

 To mix:
 Bring another audio source (say, another norns running turntable, your phone, or an sl1200), into the norns stereo input.